- Start date: September

 Award: Athena Swan Silver Award for supporting women in engineering

 Study with us

-The course is ideal if you're looking for an alternative to an MSc and are interested in carrying out research projects, or if you wish to tailor your studies to suit your own research interests and career objectives.
+- suitable if you're looking to further your knowledge and develop your research skills, or if you're looking to tailor your studies to suit your own research interests and career objectives

 Why this course?